Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

             - Finally you can also cleanup the test failover
         - **Azure site Recovery - Hyper V**
             - Hyper V -It can be on a local premisis, you may be looking to replicate the hyper V from local to Azure
+            - Here, you are not copying hyper V to hyper V, but actually copying VM from a local hyper V to Azure hyper V
             - You will have to install an agent on both HyperV s (local+Azure)
             - Agent will have to be installed on every VM that is part of the hyper V (often each hyper V contain cluster of VMs)